 This potent female archetype is sensual, abundant, and bursting with fertility.
 She’s creative, generous, and compassionate.
 The mother archetype is also the queen of nurture, care, and support.

-And in many mythologies, this potent divine feminine archetype is one with the Earth Goddess herself.
+In many mythologies, this potent divine feminine archetype is one with the Earth Goddess herself.
 Her essence is connected to the flora and fauna of our planet and she knows that we all share one body.

-- Replenishing your own energy
+- Replenish your own energy through self-care practices

 The enchantress / wild woman archetype

 The wild woman archetype is the female energy type that emerges during days 22-29 of your cycle, during the luteal phase of your menstrual cycle.
 This comes after ovulation and coincides with the pre-menstrual phase.

 As a Moon archetype, this occurs after the full Moon, during the waning and last quarter Moon.